Metamorpho: Publication history

 Metamorpho's creator, Bob Haney, had seen success with DC Comics in 1964 with the titles Metal Men and Doom Patrol, featuring bands of superheroes exhibiting fantastic powers.
 Under the editorial management of George Kashdan, Haney was asked to capitalize on these titles' popularity with a similar character.
-Metamorpho, the Element Man, debuted in The Brave and the Bold #57 (January 1965).
+Metamorpho debuted in The Brave and the Bold #57 (January 1965).

 As first conceived, Metamorpho was a parody of the fantastic characters that populated comic books in the 1960s.
 Artist Ramona Fradon was coaxed out of maternity retirement to illustrate Metamorpho's first appearances.
 The popularity of Metamorpho's appearances in The Brave and the Bold led to a 17-issue ongoing series between 1965 and 1968.
-Metamorpho also appeared during this time in two issues of Justice League of America (#42 and #44) and became the second superhero to decline an invitation to join that organization (Adam Strange being the first), though he did become a reservist, eventually being called in during a Justice League/Justice Society crossover to help find and rescue the Seven Soldiers of Victory.
+Metamorpho also appeared in two issues of Justice League of America (#42 and #44), but did not join the eponymous group and became a reserve member.

 Metamorpho appears on the cover of Aquaman #30 as one of the pallbearers (along with Batman, Hawkman, and Superman) at the "Sea King's Funeral".
-Metamorpho also appears in a series of backup stories in Action Comics #413–418 and World's Finest Comics #218–220 and #229.
+Metamorpho also appears in a series of backup stories in Action Comics #413–418 and World's Finest Comics #218–220 and #226, #228 and 229.

 In 1975, Metamorpho appeared in 1st Issue Special #3, a brief anthology series consisting of one-shots.
 That issue was written by Bob Haney and illustrated by Ramona Fradon, Metamorpho's creators.
-Haney and Fradon had met at the 1974 San Diego Comic-Con, and while reminiscing, it emerged that both of them regarded Metamorpho as one of the features they'd most enjoyed working on, leading them to ask DC if they could do one more Metamorpho story together.
+Haney and Fradon had met at the 1974 San Diego Comic-Con, and while reminiscing, it emerged that both of them regarded Metamorpho as one of the features they most enjoyed working on, leading them to ask DC if they could do one more Metamorpho story together.
 Fradon later commented: "I think we both felt that Metamorpho was our baby.
 I never had an experience like I had working with Bob Haney on Metamorpho.
 It was like our minds were in perfect synch ... it was one of those wonderful collaborations that doesn't happen very often".

 After becoming a charter member of the Outsiders in 1983, and member of the European branch of the Justice League International, Metamorpho received his own four-issue mini-series in 1993.
 In 2005, DC Comics reprinted Metamorpho's early The Brave and the Bold appearances and the entirety of the 1965 series as one of the company's volumes of Showcase Presents.
 In 2007, Dan Jurgens launched the six-issue series Metamorpho: Year One.

-As part of a Wednesday Comics, Neil Gaiman wrote a 12-page Metamorpho story that Mike Allred illustrated.
-In 2016 he starred in a new comic book series titled DC's Legends of Tomorrow.
+As part of Wednesday Comics, Neil Gaiman wrote a 12-page Metamorpho story that Mike Allred illustrated.
+In 2016, Metamorpho starred in the anthology series Legends of Tomorrow alongside Firestorm, Sugar and Spike, and the Metal Men.

+In 2024, Metamorpho received a new ongoing series, Metamorpho: The Element Man, as part of the DC All In initiative.
+It is written by Al Ewing and illustrated by Steve Lieber.